codeforamerica/intake/.github/PULL_REQUEST_TEMPLATE.md

 Describe the problem this PR solves in a couple sentences that could be understood by non-developers.

-### Testing & Checks

-This PR includes:
+This PR includes the following items (if checked):
 - [ ] new dependencies
 - [ ] migrations
 - [ ] data migrations
 - [ ] celery tasks
 - [ ] changes to environment settings
-- [ ] configuration changes for 3rd party services (Travis, Heroku, AWS, etc)
+- [ ] configuration changes for 3rd party services (Travis, Heroku, AWS, Github, etc)

+### Testing & Checks

-Please include a list of human checks needed to check the changes included in this PR, such as user acceptance tests.
+Please include a list of human checks suggested for this PR, such as user acceptance tests or checks needed as part of the deployment process.

-Give a summary of any integration and unit tests used to verify that this works
+Please summarize any integration or unit tests used to verify that this works

-### Implementation Details
+### Details

 Give details on the different aspects of this PR, so that code reviewers and others can understand the changes made.
+Consider:

+- Does it affect performance metrics?
+- Does it affect deployments or development workflows?
+- Does it introduce significant changes to the architecture of the software?
+- Does it include significant refactoring?
+- Does it change an important API?